Mortgage Calculator

 • Property taxes and home insurance are added as monthly estimates based on the annual amounts you enter.

-• HOA fees and PMI are treated as monthly housing costs, not part of principal and interest.
+• HOA fees and any PMI you choose to include are treated as monthly housing costs, not part of principal and interest.

 • Total paid over loan term and total interest paid reflect principal and interest only.